Jhsmit/hdxms-datasets/docs/hd_examiner_formats.md

 To export all tables to a .csv file, switch to the Analysis View, then select any experiment.
 Select “Tools”, then “Export”, then “All Results Tables…” or right-click on the results table and select “Export All Tables…”.
 Specify a filename.
 HDExaminer will save the combined tables to that file.

 **Note on back-exchange correction**

+In Masson et al., Nat Methods 16, 595–602 (2019), the HDX community codified many recommendations for the design, analysis and reporting of HDX experiments.
+HDExaminer’s data export features now adhere to the recommendations set forth in that paper.

 Note that Recommendation 3.1 of that paper states that reported #D results should not be back-exchange corrected.
 In light of this recommendation, the #D results reported in HDExaminer’s Uptake Summary Table are not corrected for back exchange, regardless of your HDExaminer settings.
 This is a change in behavior from previous versions of HDExaminer.

+Unfortunately, its not known which verions of HDExaminer this change applies to and which files/formats are affected.